EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 #### Archer

-The archer is a ranged Character that can be quite strong weakening the enemy party.
-His main attack affects the whole enemy team, preparing his party for victory!
+The archer is a ranged Character that excels in weaking the enemy team.
+Especially good against low hp characters such as Wizards, Necromancer and draining the luck from Rogues.
+The Archer uses his Energy to attack the entire enemy team at once but this attack is very resouce intensive.
+They can recover their energy by performing an aimed shot which still does decent damage to their opponent in the duel.

 ##### Stats: